 '''

-Query an organization's approved chaincode definition from its peer.

-Usage:

-peer lifecycle chaincode queryapproved [flags]

--C, --channelID string

-The channel on which this command should be...

-→executed

-\rightarrowprofile that provides the necessary connection information for the network.
-Note:

-→currently only supported for providing peer connection information
+help for queryapproved

 -h, --help

-help for queryapproved

 -n, --name string

 Name of the chaincode

 -O, --output string

 The output format for query results.
-Default.
+Default

-→is human-readable plain-text. json is currently the only supported format.
+ightharpoonup is human-readable plain-text. json is currently the only supported format.

 --peerAddresses stringArray The addresses of the peers to connect to

+--sequence int

 The sequence number of the chaincode

---sequence int

-\rightarrowdefinition for the channel
+→definition for the channel

 --tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

 →cert files of the peers to connect to.
-The order and number of certs specified,
+The order and number of certs specified

-⇒should match the --peerAddresses flag
+→should match the --peerAddresses flag

 Global Flags:

+--cafile string

 Path to file containing PEM-encoded

---cafile string

 →trusted certificate(s) for the ordering endpoint

 --certfile string

-Path to file containing PEM-encoded X509
+Path to file containing PEM-encoded X509.

 →public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with